4 + 1 programs

 It is also one of the key requirements for becoming a licensed professional engineer.
-More than ever before, the industry is demanding graduates to seek advanced training and education in order to handle the complex problems we currently face with our deteriorating infrastructure and ever changing environment.
-Through this program, qualified UD undergraduate students pursuing the Bachelor of Civil Engineering (BCE) degree or the Bachelor of Environmental Engineering (BENV) degree may begin work toward their Master’s degree in Civil Engineering as a senior, and complete the Master’s degree in as little as one year.
+More than ever before, the industry is demanding graduates to seek advanced training and education in order to handle the complex problems we currently face with our deteriorating infrastructure and ever-changing environment.
+Through this program, qualified UD undergraduate students pursuing the Bachelor of Civil Engineering (BCE) degree or the Bachelor of Environmental Engineering (BENE) degree may begin work toward their Master’s degree in Civil Engineering as a senior, and complete the Master’s degree in as little as one year.

 Students apply to the program in the spring semester of their junior year, or when they have completed 75 credits toward their undergraduate degree.
 Students must meet all the requirements for admission to the regular graduate program; however, students are not required to take the GRE to gain admission to this program.

 - Students must fulfill all the requirements for the Master of Civil Engineering degree.

 - Students may choose the non-thesis or the thesis option.
 The thesis option may require more time.